-Verplank has withdrawn from this week's Shell Houston Open.
+Verplank withdrew from this week's Shell Houston Open with a back injury.

 To instantly reveal our fantasy analysis of every golfer simply subscribe now.

 |2014-15 Projections||Subscribe now to see our 2014-15 projections for Scott Verplank.|